RichardFoil/milestone3/README.md

 ## Installation and Running

 1. Clone the repository: `git clone https://github.com/RichardFoil/milestone3.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install` in the frontend and the backend folders
-3. Start the development server: `npm start`
+3. cd into the backend folder and start the server with nodemond server.js, You should be listening on port 5000 4  cd in to the frontend folder in a differenet terminal and run npm start, this should bring up the website at localhost:3000

 ## Usage